Sriya613/visual_anagrams/README.md

 ---

 ## Demonstration
-<p>Here we provided the text prompts as "A sketch of a skull" and "A sketch of Albert Einstein" and chose thr transformations "Rotate by 180 degrees" and "Colour Negation".
+<p>Here we provided the text prompts as "A sketch of a skull" and "A sketch of Albert Einstein" and chose the transformations "Rotate by 180 degrees" and "Colour Negation".
 This is how the combination of transformations works.</p>

 <p align="center">